MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-enumcalendarinfoexw.md

 ### -param CalType [in]

 Type of calendar information.
 For more information, see <a href="https://msdn.microsoft.com/33361a97-0f27-477a-a0ee-3d4d3aaeaacf">Calendar Type Information</a>.
 Only one calendar type can be specified per call to this function, except where noted.

-#### - pCalInfoEnumProcEx [in]

-Pointer to an application-defined callback function.
-For more information, see <a href="https://msdn.microsoft.com/983c527d-f7dc-4771-ba3d-30ad763171a0">EnumCalendarInfoProcEx</a>.

 ## -returns